ABOUT CPAKC

 • Ari Bodeau

-Treasurer of the Board of Directors,
+Treasurer of the Leadership Team,

 Executive Committee